BrodyKretz/Quantum-Encryption/README.md

 Note: Dont change the name of the mykey.key file, and dont edit the file or the key will be forever ruined and you will have to make a new one. if you have something stored with that previouys key it will be lost forever, unless you breka the key somehow.

+####PLEASE READ#####

+If you found this helpful please leave star.
+It helps me know if im am doing things correctly, if there is an issue report it.
+This would all greatly help me.